Forgery Lawyer Chicago

 Penalties for Forgery in Illinois

-In certain circumstances, forgery may be charged as a Class 4 felony, which carries a sentencing range of 1 to 3 years in prison.
+Certain cases may be charged as a Class 4 felony, which carries a sentencing range of one to three years in prison.
+The classification often depends on the circumstances and the nature of the alleged conduct.

-Forgery is considered a crime of dishonesty, which can make its long-term impact particularly severe.
+Because forgery is considered a crime of dishonesty, the impact of a conviction can be especially severe.

 How Forgery Cases Are Investigated